913 HUGHES MEWS NW

 In the early 20th century, Hughes Court shared Snows Court's reputation for overcrowding, disease, and crime.
 Housing "reformer" Rev. Wilbur V. Mallalieu wrote in 1912 that Snows Court, "a festering sore in the District of Columbia" was "almost immediately connected with Hughes Court, another interior alley.
 The two form one underworld community."
 Charles Frederick Weller in "Neglected Neighbors" (1909) (p.
 246) included both alleys as part of "a large area of stagnation," noting that "[o]dors from the gas works and influences from large breweries are especially evident here."

-These houses generally meet the pattern of the typical Foggy Bottom historic row house: brick, 12-16 feet wide and 26 feet deep, and two or three stories high.
+These generally follow the pattern of typical Foggy Bottom historic row houses - they are brick, 12-16 feet wide and 26 feet deep, and two or three stories high.
 Most of the houses have fenced in gardens or patios in the back.
 From an architectural perspective, the “late Victorian” row houses generally have flat-fronts and simple ornamentation.
 Builders used pressed and molded brick detailing builders to make even modest houses appear distinctive.